 If tags are placed on the site for the user's convenience and are part of site navigation or design, they won't be treated as spam.
-However, if the tags are useless and are placed intentionally to influence search engines, then restrictions are possible.
+However, if the tags are of no use and are placed intentionally to influence search engines, then restrictions are possible.

 Keywords are often repeated in my site's menu and catalog.
 Would this be considered spam?

-The algorithm is designed considering situations in which repeated words may be appropriate and used for the convenience of site users.
+The algorithm accounts for the situations in which repeated words may be appropriate and used for the convenience of site visitors.
 In such cases, this is not treated as a violation.

-The mark about the violation has disappeared, but my site pages are still not in the search.
+The violation mark disappeared, but my site pages are still not in the search.
 What should I do?

 If the mark disappears, it means that our algorithms no longer find violations on the site's pages.
 In some cases, it may take some time for these changes to appear in the search.
 This usually happens after one or two search database updates, which takes about two weeks on average.